Paul Connaughton Jnr

-Paul Connaughton Jnr (born 6 January 1982) is a former Irish Fine Gael politician who served as a Teachta Dála (TD) for the Galway East constituency from 2011 to 2016.
+Paul Connaughton Jnr (born 6 January 1982) is an Irish former Fine Gael politician who served as a Teachta Dála (TD) for the Galway East constituency from 2011 to 2016.

 Connaughton was a member of the Public Accounts Committee.
 He is from Mountbellew, County Galway, he was a member of Galway County Council for the Ballinasloe local electoral area from 2009 to 2011.
 His father Paul Connaughton Snr was a TD for Galway East from 1981 to 2011.
 He attended NUI Galway.

 Connaughton lost his seat at the 2016 general election.